Free-Riding in Multi-Issue Decisions: Possibility and Risk of Free-Riding

-It follows that $(a_1,a_2)$ and $(a_2,a_1)$ are the outcomes maximizing the OWA score.
-By tie-breaking, $(a_1,a_2)$ is the winning outcome.
-It follows that $2$ did successfully free-ride.

-Finally, let $\calR$ be a sequential OWA-Rule that is not the utilitarian rule.
+Next, let $\calR$ be a sequential OWA-Rule that is not the utilitarian rule.
+Consider an election with $2$ issues and $k$ voters.
+In each issue there are $k$ candidates $a_1, \dots a_k$.
+In the first issue, voters $1$ and $2$ approve $a_1$.
+Every other voter $i\in\{3,\dots, k\}$ approves $a_i$.
+In the second issue voter $1$ approves $a_1$, voter $2$ approves $a_2$ and all other voters approve both $a_1$ and $a_2$.
+We assume that candidates with a lower index are preferred by the tiebreaking, which is applied lexicographically.
 Then there exists a $k$ for which the vector $\alpha$ for $k$ voters satisfies $\alpha_{1} > \alpha_{k}$.
-Consider the same election with $2$ issues and $k$ voters as for OWA rules.
-We assume that candidates with a lower index are preferred by the tie-breaking.
 In the first issue $a_1$ has to be selected, as no other candidate can have a higher OWA score.
 Then, as before $(a_1,a_1)$ and $(a_1,a_2)$ lead to the highest possible score on when looking at the second issue.
-By tie-breaking, $(a_1,a_1)$ wins.
+By tiebreaking, $(a_1,a_1)$ wins.
 Now, we claim that voter $2$ can free-ride by approving $a_2$ instead of $a_1$ in the first issue.
-After the free-riding, all candidates are tied for the first issue, hence $a_1$ wins by tie-breaking.
+After the free-riding, all candidates are tied for the first issue, hence $a_1$ wins by tiebreaking.
 However, then following the discussion above, $a_2$ needs to be selected in the second issue.
-It follows that $2$ did successfully free-ride. \end{proof}
+It follows that voter~$2$ did successfully free-ride. \end{proof}

 Hence, free-riding is essentially unavoidable if we want to guarantee fairer outcomes using Thiele or OWA rules.
-Intuitively, free-riding seems to offer a simple and risk-free way to manipulate.
-And indeed, it is risk-free for some voting rules, such as the leximin rule.